 The brow lift surgery also known as a forehead lift works to strengthen the facial tissues underneath sagging eye skin.
 The typical patient for this procedure is anywhere between 40 and 60 years old.
-Some common things that cause wrinkles and lines in the brow are stress, muscle contractions, and age.
+Some common factorscausing wrinkles and lines in the brow are stress, muscle contractions, and age.

-Regain that Youthful Flair with a eyebrow Lift in Seattle
+Regain that Youthful Flair with an Eyebrow Lift in Seattle

 Is a Cosmetic Eyebrow Lift Right for Me?

-When you come to our Seattle Surgery Center for your personal consultation with Dr. Larrabee or Dr. Nadeau, you may discuss performing your brow lift in conjunction with other facial procedures that specifically address the loss of skin elasticity, including:
+When you come to our Seattle Surgery Center for your personal consultation with Dr. Larrabee or Dr Patel, you may discuss performing your brow lift in conjunction with other facial procedures that specifically address the loss of skin elasticity, including:

 Quite often, the brow lift ends up being just one component of a facial procedures package that brings patients total facial rejuvenation.